Juniper-SE/Apstra-configlets/Juniper/JUNOS/LACPforce-up/README.md

 ![tagged interfaces image](./images/taggedLinks.png "Tagged Links")

-# Third: Import the configlet into the BP Catalogue
+# Third: Import the configlet into the BP Catalogue and assign it to the interfaces where the 'forceup' tag has been assigned

 ![import to catalogue](./images/ImportingConfiglet.png "import to catalogue")